pubnub/pubnub-mcp-server/resources/sdk_docs/swift_access-manager.md

 26}

 ```
+show all 26 lines

-See the resource and pattern permissions stored in the `PAMTokenResource` structure:
+Resource and pattern permissions are stored in `PAMTokenResource`:

 ```
 1struct PAMTokenResource {